-Elliott Koehler is a globally accomplished designer currently positioned as the Industrial Design Lead at the creative agency, LAYER.
-The Studio is a team of 20, led by Benjamin Hubert, and has worked with brands such as BMW, Nike and Samsung.
-The holistic design agency focusses on user experience and interaction design which is driven by human centred research.
-Elliott graduated from the top design school, College for Creative Studies, in Detroit MI, USA in 2010 and began his career with an internship at General Electric where he led the design of the Connected Home Division of CE Products.
-In 2015 Elliott became a Senior Industrial Designer at JPA Design before joining LAYER a year later.
-Elliott's focus as a designer is generating pieces that will define the way we work, live and communicate in the future, exploring the possibilities of A.I, smart wearables and the next generation of media devices.
+Elliott Koehler is a globally accomplished designer currently positioned as the Creative Director at the International design agency, JPA Design.
+The London studio is split between transportation and interior design and has worked with brands such as Cathay Pacific, Singapore Airlines, the Taj Group, Belmond Venice Simplon Orient Express and Boom supersonic.
+In over 30-years since JPA Design was formed, the agency has placed a focus on future experiences driven by human centred research to craft the next generation of products that will further shape our lives.
+Elliott graduated from the top design school, College for Creative Studies, in Detroit MI, USA in 2010 and began his career as a diverse Product Designer at General Electric where he led the design of the Connected Home Division of CE Products as well as all appliances in the home.
+In 2015 Elliott moved to the UK and joined the London based studio LAYER before starting his current role at JPA in 2019.
+Elliott's focus as Creative Director is creating a studio that will define the way we work, live and communicate in the future, exploring the possibilities of transportation, materials and the next generation of human interactions.

 The Conran Shop